Ajay-vetri-NJ/E-Commerce_Webapp/README.md

 # E-Commerce_Webapp
 This is a simple E-Comerce web application named "Potti Kadai" built using HTML and CSS .
-It is useful order things from home rather than moving to physical stores.
+It is useful to order things from home rather than moving to physical stores.

 ------------------------------------------------